4g3nt81lly/logic-util/README.md

    Enter a statement: (a iff b) or c
    Enter a statement: ▊
  ```
-The truth tables will be directly saved to your specified location (they won't be printed in the Terminal), you'll now see `output.csv`, `output-1.csv`, and `output-2.csv` with respective truth tables at `~/Desktop`.
+The truth tables will be saved directly to your specified location (they won't be printed in Terminal), you'll now see `output.csv`, `output-1.csv`, and `output-2.csv` with respective truth tables at `~/Desktop`.
 </details>

 ---